PlymouthPsychology/rmip/docs/teacher_notes.md

 #### Advice: Tips for conversion to OSWeb/JATOS experiment

-Instructions on converting the OpenSesame experiment script for use in JATOS are given [in this document](prepare_your_online_study.pptx)
+Instructions on converting the OpenSesame experiment script for use in JATOS are given [here](prepare_your_online_study.md) Once students have converted their study and uploaded the jzip file(s) to JATOS, they should send both the experiment files and the JATOS links to their group leader
+Alternatively, TAs can convert the file and upload to JATOS themselves.

+Either way, the group leader checks that the experiment(s) is/are working online to avoid issue in week 6 during collection.

 Here are a few things to watch out for when converting to OSWeb: